Do you want to stop contact form spam forever?

 Google’s reCAPTCHA is probably the best-known CAPTCHA service out there.
 It automatically detects human visitors using puzzles, or by detecting their behavior while they’re on your site.

-By verifying that a human is submitting a form, all automated spam attempts are blocked.
+By verifying that a human user is submitting a form, all automated spam attempts are blocked.
 The added security of a reCAPTCHA can also make users feel that the form is secure and help reduce form abandonment.

 There are 3 versions of Google reCAPTCHA, and you can use any of these in WPForms.

 Here’s a basic rundown of the differences between them:

 - Checkbox reCAPTCHA v2 lets visitors hover their mouse over a checkbox to submit the form.
 This is called a ‘challenge’, and it usually displays with the words ‘I am not a robot’ next to it.